Feeling Mentally Exhausted?

 Frequently Asked Questions

-When you can't talk about burnout openly—whether because of professional expectations, fear of judgment, or simply not having the energy to explain—anonymous venting provides a safe outlet.
-You can write about your exhaustion, frustration, and overwhelm without anyone knowing who you are.
-Platforms like RantRam require no account and no personal information.
-You can also try journaling privately or using writing prompts designed to help you articulate feelings of exhaustion.
+When you can't talk about burnout openly, whether because of professional expectations, fear of judgment, or simply not having the energy to explain, anonymous venting gives you an outlet.
+Write about your exhaustion, frustration, and overwhelm without anyone knowing who you are.
+RantRam requires no account and no personal information.
+You can also try writing prompts to help get the words moving.

 Yes.
-While venting doesn't solve the underlying causes of burnout, it can provide meaningful relief.
-Expressing exhaustion and frustration externalizes what's been building up inside, reducing mental pressure.
-It can help you clarify what's really draining you, validate your experience, and reduce the isolation of feeling like you're the only one struggling.
-Many people find that after venting, they feel lighter and more capable of taking next steps—even if those steps are small.
+Venting doesn't solve the underlying causes of burnout, but it provides real relief.
+Getting exhaustion and frustration out of your head reduces mental pressure.
+It can help you clarify what's actually draining you.
+Many people find that after venting, they feel lighter and more capable of taking the next step, even if that step is small.

-Or go to the vent form to express yourself freely.
+Or go to the vent form to let it out.

 What's a work or school situation that made you feel completely undervalued?